The members of the 2023 Conference Committee:

 The Conference Committee identifies speakers and industry leaders to flesh out the program with important topics.
 In addition, the Summit co-chairs work with proposal reviewers to provide a wide perspective on topics of interest.
 If you have any questions, please feel free to contact the Conference Committee for more information.

 Jane Wilson is a technical communications professional with experience in a variety of software and manufacturing organizations.
 She is currently Senior Director of Global Information Development at VMware, where she leads the team providing product content, localization, and the tools necessary to do both.
-She holds a B.S. in Industrial Management from Georgia Institute of Technology, and M.A. in English from University of Florida, and a PhD in English from University of Georgia.
-Jane is a past STC Society President (2018-19), and she also served two terms as Society Treasurer.
+She holds a B.S. in Industrial Management from Georgia Institute of Technology, an M.A. in English from University of Florida, and a PhD in English from University of Georgia.
+Jane is a past STC Society President (2018-2019), and she also served two terms as Society Treasurer.
 She is based in Atlanta and belongs to the Atlanta Chapter.
 Jane believes in continuous improvement, adaptability, and the Oxford comma.
 When she is not communicating technically, Jane enjoys quilting, trying new restaurants, and watching the sunset – and she’s happy to travel in order to enjoy all of these.

 Jim Bousquet has over 30 years of experience in software engineering, project management, technical writing, and customer training.
 He has worked mainly in the health sciences and, currently, in the banking sector.
 Jim has degrees in biology, physiology, and systems design engineering, and certificates in technical writing and teaching adults.
 A longtime STC volunteer, he was also one of the organizers of Fluxible, an annual UX design conference in Waterloo, Ontario, where he lives.